minseok127/atomsnap/README.md

 }
 ```

 Writers acquire a unique_lock on the shared_mutex to modify the value, while readers acquire a shared_lock to read it.
 Readers and writers operate on the same object pointer.
-So we don't need to deallocate the object until the workload is complete.
+So we don't need to deallocate the object until the workload is done.

 ## with std::shared_ptr
 ```